Tips for Taking you Toddler to Disneyland! {Toddler Friendly Rides}

 When to go:

-Toddlers are not known for their patience and going to Disneyland during off-peak season means you don’t have to worry about long waits before going on rides.
-If you can, I recommend visiting Disneyland during their lowest attendance times: January (except New Year’s Day) until just prior to Presidents’ week in February, the week following Labor Day until just prior to Thanksgiving week or the week following Thanksgiving until the week prior to Christmas.
+Toddlers are not known for their patience and going to Disneyland during the off-peak season means you don’t have to worry about long waits before going on rides.
+If you can, I recommend visiting Disneyland during their lowest attendance times: January (except New Year’s Day) until just before Presidents’ week in February, the week following Labor Day until just before Thanksgiving week or the week following Thanksgiving until the week prior to Christmas.

 Try to plan your visit for weekdays too.
-We were there on a Thursday and Friday and it was wonderful, no crowds and no waits.
-The weekend was way busier, specially in the afternoons.
+We were there on a Thursday and Friday, and it was wonderful, no crowds and no waits.
+The weekend was way busier, especially in the afternoons.

 What to take to Disneyland (must haves):